-Recently, Lakewood Ranch real estate lawyer Joseph Battaglia represented a seller of residential real estate with a sales price of $495,000.00.
+Recently, Lakewood Ranch real estate lawyer Joseph Battaglia represented a seller of residential real estate with a sales price of approximately $500,000.00.
 Battaglia Law did not serve as the closing agent, as it was the buyer in this transaction who selected the closing agent, per the contract.
 The closing agent was a local title company, which, although associated with a local law firm, is, for all intents and purposes, a title company.

 From Joe Battaglia: One of my duties when representing sellers of Florida real estate is to review the closing documents that my clients are to sign at closing.
 One such document is the closing statement, which, although it can take different forms, is the document that itemizes all of the credits and debits flowing to and from the parties to determine how much money a buyer must bring to closing, and also how much money a seller will net at closing.